AnuragKom/portfolio/README.md

 # FEATURES

 ### &nbsp;  --->Resume Download
-* One can download your resume from the site
+* One can download resume from the site

 #### &nbsp; --->Night-Light enabled
 * Comfortable view in night